dmbarbour/glas/docs/GlasNamespaces.md

 ## Loading Files

-Files can be made accessible through an initial namespace.
-The design goal here is to ensure loading is staged, cleanly separated from execution of the runtime program unless we explicitly support full namespace eval at runtime.
+Files are accessible through a few provided names.
+Loading files is staged, separate from runtime execution of the application program unless dynamic %eval is also enabled.

 * `(%load Src) : d:Data` - loads external resources at compile-time, returning opaque data.
-This operation may diverge, e.g. if Src is malformed or unreachable.
+This operation may diverge if Src is malformed or unreachable.
-* `%src : Src` - by convention, abstract data representing a source being linked.
+* `%src : Src` - by convention, this Src represents the file currently being compiled.
+It is expected that relative Src constructors take this Src as the root.
 * `%src.*` - constructors for abstract Src data.
 All constructors are relative to another Src.
   * `(%src.file FilePath Src) : Src` - evaluates to an abstract Src representing a FilePath relative to another Src.
-When loaded, returns an optional binary, supporting 'file does not exist' as a valid state.
-For other errors - unreachable, permissions issues - the loader diverges with a compile-time error.
+When loaded, returns an *optional binary*, treating 'does not exist' as a valid state.
+For other errors (e.g. unreachable, permissions issues) the loader diverges and logs a compile-time error.
-    * Note: glas systems forbids `"../"` relative paths and absolute paths relative to relative paths.
+    * Note: glas systems forbid `"../"` relative paths and absolute paths relative to relative paths.
 See *Controlling Filesystem Entanglement* for motivations.
     * Note: absolute paths are still contextually relative, e.g. absolute paths within DVCS repository are relative to repository root.
+However, initial
   * `(%src.dir FileRegex Src) : Src` - search for files matching a pattern, relative to another Src.
-When loaded, returns a deterministically sorted list of FilePath.
+When loaded, returns a lexicographically sorted list of FilePath.
   * `(%src.dvcs.git URI Ver Src) : Src` - returns a Src representing a DVCS git repository.
-If loaded, returns unit or diverges with error.
-Use '%src.file' to access files within a repository.
+If loaded, returns unit.
+Use '%src.file' to access files within the repository.
   * `(%src.an Annotation Src) : Src` - here Annotation is represented by embedded data.
 It is not observed by the loader, but is available later in context of runtime reflection on sources, e.g. `sys.refl.src.*`.
-* `(%macro Program) : AST` - Program should be 0--1 arity, pure, deterministic, and return a closed-term AST representation.
-Any parameters to the macro program are provided through the namespace.
-This AST is validated and evaluated as a closed term (e.g. implicit `t:({"" => NULL}, AST)` wrapper), then substituted for the %macro node.
+* `(%macro Program) : AST` - evaluate a pure, 0--1 arity program that returns an AST representation.
+The latter is validated, evaluated in an empty namespace (i.e. implicit `t:({ "" => NULL }, AST)` wrapper), then substituted for the macro node.
+Linking is stage-separated from macro eval, e.g. the returned AST typically has a type such as `Env -> Env` and expects a parameter for linking.

-Loading a file twice may receive a warning even if acyclic.
-Instead, glas systems will favor 'linear' dependencies, i.e. each file is loaded at most once, encouraging shared libraries.
-Live coding and refactoring is greatly simplified in context of linear dependenies.

-We might eventually extend Src to stable HTTP queries or content-addressed data.
-However, the above is sufficient to get started.
-DVCS can roughly serve as content-addressed sources insofar as version hashes are transitively used.
+It is feasible to extend Src, e.g. to include HTTP resources or content-addressed data.
+I might add Mercurial and other DVCS sources.
+But the above should be adequate for my initial use cases.

-*Aside:* It is feasible to relax determinism, e.g. %load and %macro could return non-deterministic outcomes.
-It becomes difficult to efficiently evaluate the resulting volume of namespaces, but this can provide a basis for ambiguity and constraint systems.
+It is feasible to relax determinism, e.g. %load and %macro can have non-deterministic outcomes in the general case.
+But it is difficult to efficiently evaluate a large, non-deterministic namespace.
+In practice, macros and sources should be deterministic, and we'll warn in most contexts if any non-determinism is detected.

 ### Controlling Filesystem Entanglement